DallasCrilleyMarTech/gh-ci-bootstrap/README.md

 Changes to this folder on `main` branch automatically trigger a GitHub Action that publishes to the extension repo.

+The workflow requires a PAT secret with write access to `DallasCrilleyMarTech/gh-ci-bootstrap`:
+- Org/repo secret: `GH_CI_BOOTSTRAP_PAT`
+- Scope: `repo` (or finer-grained equivalent) with permission to push to the target repo

+Branch alignment:
+- The subtree is pushed to the `main` branch of `DallasCrilleyMarTech/gh-ci-bootstrap`.
+Ensure that repo’s default branch is `main`.

 ### Testing after publish

 ```bash